winterock/life-in-weeks/README.md

+# Lifetime by weeks

+This project was based on https://github.com/onejgordon/react-life-timeline (Some of the code doesn't work properly, so I copied/pasted and made some small changes)

+The whole idea was inspired bythis post https://waitbutwhy.com/2014/05/life-weeks.html Anther mind-blowing TED talk by the author https://www.youtube.com/watch?v=arj7oStGLkU

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts